gooddata/gooddata-ui-sdk/docs/content/en/latest/learn/embed_dashboards/web_components/angular.md

 ---

 Angular has good interoperability with WebComponents and, specifically, Custom Elements.
-There are a few steps that you need to do in order to integrate the GoodData dashboards or insights with the Angular app.
+There are a few steps that you need to do in order to integrate the GoodData dashboards or visualizations with the Angular app.

 The guide below is based on the Angular template workspace generated using `ng new my-app`, but you should be able to adopt it to existing Angular projects easily.